theresaweb/nd032-c2-functional-programming-with-javascript-starter/project/README.md

 # Functional Programming with Javascript

+## Development Instructions
+1. run server by running ```npm start``` from project folder
+2. to build js run ```npm run build-js```
+3. to build css run ```npm run build-scss```

 ## Student Instructions

 ### Big Picture

 You are going to create a Mars rover dashboard that consumes the NASA API.
 Your dashboard will allow the user to select which rover's information they want to view.
 Once they have selected a rover, they will be able to see the most recent images taken by that rover, as well as important information about the rover and its mission.
 Your app will make use of all the functional concepts and practices you have learned in this course, and the goal is that you would become very comfortable using pure functions and iterating over, reshaping, and accessing information from complex API responses.

 ### Getting Started